 Now that your child can say the SH sound, follow the steps on our articulation process blog for moving that sound from isolation (saying the sound all by itself), to syllables, to words, to sentences and finally conversation.

-You want to make sure you are working on the sound in the beginning, middle and final position of words.
+You want to make sure you are working on the sound in the beginning, middle, and final position of words.
 Just because they have mastered the sound in one position, doesn’t mean it will be accurate in every placement of words!
+Articulation errors are likely, but just turn them into a learning moment.

 If your child has difficulties with other sounds, here are the articles that can help you with speech therapy and articulation activities ideas: